s7manth/tp/docs/UserGuide.md

 #### Undo or Redo a previous command : `undo/redo`

-Undoes or redoes a previously entered command that changed a person or task.
+Undoes or redoes a previously entered command that changed a student or task.

 Format: `undo` or `redo`